 - High turnover rates.
 Prolonged overwork can lead to turnover, which then costs businesses significantly.
 It also leaves teams shorthanded and creates a vicious cycle of overwork.

-Strategies to manage and prevent work overload
+Actionable strategies to prevent and manage work overload

 Legendary author Mark Twain may have summed up the ultimate strategy to prevent overwork with this quote: